checkout the end of post for an easier method. :)

 Now all we needed to send this information to GA.
 That was done using a php based version of GA, that allowed us to send all the data to google analytics as they came in.

-End result is a completely accurate google analytics ecommerce integration with paypal.
+The end result is a completely accurate google analytics ecommerce integration with Paypal.
 For an added bonus this can also be used to process refunds :) and even recurring orders.

 Ps.
 We ended up writing a very neat tool in a recent hackathon that could be integrated into almost any site or even work with other 3rd party solutions like Clickbank, Worldpay.
-It turned out to be a fun exercise helping us quickly master paypal ipn, curse paypal's documentation and use some server side google analytics tools.
-Let's talk if you need help setting up something similar.
+It turned out to be a fun exercise helping us quickly master Paypal ipn, curse Paypal's documentation and use some server-side google analytics tools.